 When the Turkmen Saljuqs stepped into the world of policy, Iran had passed through the historical experience of establishing semi-autonomous powers in the Abbasid Caliphate Era.
 These local dynasties left their precious heritage of political structure and legitimacy to the Saljuqs to establish the first Islamic Empire in the Medieval ages.
-The Saljuqs developed a combined method of their nomadic procedures as well as the Iranian Bureaucracy system to dominate the vast territories from Transoxiana to the Mediterranean for nearly a century and a half.
-They developed the interaction and division of power among the main agents and institutions in society to organize their own legitimacy.
-This paper aims to introduce Saljuq’s political structure from the formation of the government until the end of the Sultan Malikshah Era (1040-1092) and the procedures promoted by them to legitimize their power that is unprecedented in Iranian Islamic history.
+Over nearly a century and a half, the Saljuqs ruled the vast territories from Transoxiana to the Mediterranean by using a combination of their nomadic procedures and Iranian brueacuracy methods.
+They organized their legitimacy by establishingdeveloped interactions and divisions of power among the main agents and institutions in society.
+This purpose of this paper is to introduce the Saljuq’s political structure from the time of government formation until the end of the Sultan Malikshah Era (1040-1092) and the processes they used to legitimize their power, which are unprecedented in Iranian history.

 Statement of the Problem

-The decline of the Sassanid Empire (224-651 AD) marked a new chapter in Iranian history.
-Indebted to the great empires of Achaemenid (550–330 BCE) and Parthian dynasties (250 BC. to 226 AD), the Sassanid left a precious political structure for the Islamic dynasties.
-The Abbasid Caliphs (750-1285 AD) modeled their administration on Sassanid Empire.
-They applied the political structures depending on the Iranian ministers and bureaucrats.
-The vast territories of the Caliphate extended from the Mediterranean to Transoxiana necessitated the Caliphs to recognize the local dynasties in Iran as legitimate governments.
+The decline of the Sassanian Empire (224-651 AD) marked a new chapter in Iranian history.
+Indebted to the magnificant empires of Achaemenid (550–330 BCE) and Parthian dynasties (250 BC. to 226 AD), the Sassanian left a lasting political structure for the Islamic dynasties.
+The Abbasid Caliphs (750-1285 AD) modeled their administration on Sassanian Empire.
+Their political structures were based on those of Iranian ministers and bureaucrats.
+Since the Caliphate streched from the Mediterranean to Transoxiana, it was nessesary for the Caliphs to recognize local dynasties in Iran as legitimate governments.

 The local dynasties in Iran including Taherid (821-873), Saffarid (861-1002), Samanids (819-999), Buyids (945-1055), and Ghaznavids (977–1186) gradually extended the scope of their power to Baghdad were considered as small competitors for the Abbasid Caliphs.
 Within 150 years of gaining control of Iran, the Caliphs were forced to cede power to local dynastic emirs who only nominally acknowledged their authority.
 The local dynasties left their heritage of political structures and the methods of legitimizing their power to Saljuq dynasty.
 The Great Saljuqs, a Turkish-speaking tribe hailing from Central Asia, ruled the eastern half of the Islamic world for a great portion of that time.